Čara

 Čara is a village on the island of Korčula in Croatia.
 Korčula the island, is part of the Dalmatian coast and it belongs to the Dubrovnik-Neretva county.
-It has a population of 566 residents.

 The village is situated twenty-five kilometers west of the old town of Korčula and is just above a field Čarsko Polje.
 In the center of the village is the parish church of St Peter, which was built in the 16th century.
 The church has a painting by the Renaissance Venetian painter Leandro Bassano which is called "Visitation of Jesus Christ to His Disciples".
 The painting is placed above the church altar. Čara is 13 km west of Pupnat and 3.35 km east of Smokvica.

 Čara is part of a wine growing region and it produces Pošip and Marastina dry wines.
 Cultivation of olives is also part of Čara's rich agricultural palette.
 The wine cellar is located south of Čara towards the bays of Zavalatica and Zitna.
 The bays have become a tourist attraction in recent modern times.
 Zavalatica was a summer resort of the Croatian poet Petar Kanavelić.